syniox/c-parallel/readme.md

 ## c-parallel

-Towards a lightweight, dependency-free alternative of GNU Parallel.
+Towards a lightweight, dependency-free alternative to GNU Parallel.</br>
-It can work now, but it can just work now.
+This project is in the early stages of development.
+Though it can work now, it can just work now.

 ### Performance